AlvinChes/SearchAndMatchTask_Mac/README.md

 ![alt text](https://github.com/AlvinChes/SearchAndMatchTask_Mac/blob/master/Picture1.png)

 <sub>Trial sequence of the Search & Match Task.
 Each trial of a given level starts with a start board with a given width, height and number of tile types.
 To complete a trial, four consecutive target patterns (highlighted with white border) must be searched and matched.
-The top row depicts the easiest level (width = 4, height = 4, types of tiles = 4), the bottom row shows hardest level (width = 8, height = 8, types of tiles = 8).</sub>
+The top row depicts the lowest level (width = 4, height = 4, types of tiles = 4), the bottom row shows highest level (width = 8, height = 8, types of tiles = 8).</sub>

 If you publish work using this script please cite the relevant PsychoPy publications: